Australia, South Australia, Western Australia

 Dunt.
 I know it’s around here somewhere!

 The small towns on this side of the country seem a bit more vibrant than they do in the west.
-As opposed to spending time in big cities, small towns are often great to check out.
+Rather than spending time in big cities, small towns are often great to visit.
 No parking hassles with no meters.
 Everything you need is within easy walking distance.
-Surprisingly the food can be really quite good if you seek out the right places.
+Surprisingly, the food can be really quite good if you seek out the right places.
 Broken Hill, New South Wales, appears to be a sister city to Kalgoorlie.
-Lots of nice old buildings, friendly libraries with free WiFi, and cool little cafes with trendy looking people – perhaps displaced from the larger cities.
-Had some wonderful french toast for breakfast this morning.
+Lots of nice old buildings, friendly libraries with free WiFi, and cool little cafes with trendy-looking people – perhaps displaced from the larger cities.
+Had some wonderful French toast for breakfast this morning.
 Also had some nice pizza from a town in South Australia called Loxton.
-Some day soon I will break out the Trangia and cook my own dinner.
+Some day soon, I will break out the Trangia and cook my own dinner.

 Broken Hill, New South Wales